Dr Bart van de Ven, Oral- and Maxillofacial Surgeon, specialized in Facial Feminization Surgery for 10 years.

+In the meantime, I have performed surgery on over 3,000 trans women.
+Currently performing FFS about 4 to 6 times a week.
 Over the years I have developed a series of procedures which are the tools I use to provide these changes in a predictable and safe way.

-In FFS surgery the goal should be to respect the personal characteristics of a face as much as possible and at the same time change the masculine characteristics into feminine ones, this to ‘set free’ the true feminine version of the patient.
-The wish of a patient not to change certain facial features, because they belong to the family or she thinks it is her characteristic feature, is important to me.
+In FFS surgery the goal should be to respect the personal characteristics of a face as much as possible and at the same time change the masculine characteristics into feminine ones.
+This to ‘set free’ the true feminine version of the patient.
+The wish of a patient not to change certain facial features, because they belong to the family or she thinks it is her characteristic feature, is important to me.”

 Dr Bart van de Ven,

-Maxillofacial surgeon, specialised in FFS surgery
+Maxillofacial surgeon, specialized in FFS surgery

 For his specialization, he worked in the department for oral and maxillo-facial surgery at the Utrecht academic hospital for two years, in general surgery in Arnhem and Utrecht (Diakonessenhuis) for three years, spent 8 months working in plastic and reconstructive surgery and the Maastricht academic hospital, and 2 years in the Mund, Kiefer und plastische Gesichtschirurgie (oral, maxillo-facial and plastic facial surgery) department at the Academic hospital in Aachen, Germany.

 From 1999 till 2008 he was a member of the medical staff of the Beatrix hospital in Gorinchem, the Netherlands.